 Your grade should not be the sole exigence or motivation for this class.
 It is the hope of the course that you walk away from our class with something more.
 Find some pleasure and some edification and some knowledge from this class (or any class really) and success is usually not far behind.
 With that in mind, your grade will be a reflection of engagement, effort, close reading, critical thinking, writing, and participation.

 Episode Discussion Curation (20%)

 You will be a required to sign up twice individually or in pairs to curate an online discussion during the course of the term.
 For your discussion, you will watch the episodes assigned for a particular week, particularly your assigned episode, articulate two or three main points from the week's scholarly text (as assigned), generate one or two critical questions connecting the texts, and facilitate an online discussion for the week.
-Curations should have a substantive framing post, may include media, and each group member must contribute to the post and discussion.
+Curations should have a group presentation plan, a substantive framing post, may include media, and each group member must contribute to the post and discussion.